War widens as Israeli and US planes pound Iran and Tehran and its proxies hit back

 Rescue services in Israel said several locations have been hit by Iranian missiles, including Jerusalem and a synagogue in Beit Shemesh.
 In all, 11 people have been killed.

 Israel retaliated with strikes on Lebanon, killing at least 31 people and wounding 149 others, according to Lebanon’s Health Ministry.
-Associated Press journalists in Beirut were jolted awake by a series of loud explosions that shook buildings and caused windows to shatter.
+Associated Press journalists in Beirut were jolted awake by loud explosions that shook buildings and shattered windows.

 Iran’s proxies were a chief concern for American and Israeli officials before they moved ahead with strikes over the weekend.